mrmcshane/docker-training/04-multi-container-application/README.md

 ## Deploying the application

-To deploy this application, run:
+Deploy the application:
 ```
 docker-compose up
 ```

-To run it in detached mode:
+Deploy it in detached mode:
 ```
 docker-compose up -d
 ```

-To also force a re-build of the docker image each time:
+Force a re-build of the docker image each time along with detached mode:
 ```
 docker-compose up -d --build
 ```